eschava/node-red-contrib-hourglass/README.md

          `recurrent` - optional, use *true* to send alarm event periodically, default period is the same as alarm time specified by payload property
          `period` - optional, to specify period of recurrent event if it differs from the alarm time (the same format is used)
-      Output message when alarm is fired is same as the message as message that was used to add the alarm plus extra properties used in the *status* command
+      Output message when alarm is fired is same as the message that was used to add the alarm plus extra properties used in the *status* command

  - **remove-alarms** - cancels and removes all alarms